Tillered Docs

 Your license has a maximum node limit.
 Check your license:

-arctic license show
+arctic license status

 Contact your administrator to upgrade your license if needed.